-Do you find your symptoms of acid reflux or gastroesophageal reflux disease (GERD) acting up at the worst times—like during a job interview or right before your daughter's wedding?
+Do you find your symptoms of acid reflux or gastroesophageal reflux disease (GERD) acting up at the worst times — like during a job interview or right before your daughter's wedding?
 Most people who suffer from heartburn might stay away from Uncle Ned's spicy chili and pass up orange juice with breakfast.
-However, they may be less aware of how meeting the parents for the first time or giving a presentation may affect their symptoms.
+But they may be less aware of how meeting the parents for the first time or giving a presentation may affect their symptoms.

 Does Stress Really Make It Worse?

 It’s still debatable whether or not stress actually increases the production of stomach acid or physically creates a worsening in acid.
 Currently, many scientists believe that when you’re stressed, you become more sensitive to smaller amounts of acid in the esophagus.
-In other words, though the study participants reported feeling more discomfort, the scientists didn’t find any increase in total acid produced.
+In 1993, researchers published in the American Journal of Gastroenterology that reflux patients who were anxious and stressed reported having more painful symptoms related to acid reflux, but none of the patients showed an increase in gastric acid.
+In other words, though people consistently reported feeling more discomfort, the scientists didn’t find any increase in total acid produced.
+Another study from 2008 added further support to this idea.
+When researchers exposed people with GERD to a stressful noise, they also found that it increased their symptoms by making them more sensitive to acid exposure.

 Is It All in Your Head?

 Stress, coupled with exhaustion, may present even more body changes that lead to increased acid reflux.
-Regardless of what exactly happens in the brain and the body, those who suffer from acid reflux know that stress can definitely make them feel uncomfortable.
+Regardless of what exactly happens in the brain and the body, those who suffer from acid reflux know that stress can make them feel uncomfortable, and treating lifestyle factors is important.

 What Can You Do?

 - Get exercise.
-Exercise helps loosen up tense and tight muscles, gets you away from the office or other stressful environment, and releases natural, feel-good hormones.
+Exercise helps loosen up tight muscles, gets you away from the office or other stressful environment, and releases natural, feel-good hormones.
+Exercise can also help you lose weight, which can help reduce the pressure on your abdomen.

 - Learn to say “no.” Prioritize people and activities.
 It’s OK to turn down those that don't rate high on your priority list.